tellor-io/autoTasks/README.md

 ### Decoding
 The function arguments are decoded using [decodeParameter](https://docs.web3js.org/api/web3-eth-abi/function/decodeParameter) and [decodeParameters](https://docs.web3js.org/api/web3-eth-abi/function/decodeParameters) from the web3-eth-abi package.

-Store the decoded parameters in the autotask metadata, and then push it into the sentinel message using `{{ metadata.variableName }}` in the sentinel notification template.
+Metadata in an autotask can be pushed into a sentinel message using `{{ metadata.variableName }}` in the sentinel notification template.

 ### Customizing labels/values in autotasks